Chair: Dr. Paul Rardin

 Workshops, Master Classes, and Guest Artists

 The Department of Choral Activities presents master classes, workshops, and guest performances by renowned choirs and choir directors.
-Recent guests include Judy Bowers, James Jordan, Simon Halsey, Darius Brubeck, Simon Carrington, Anton Armstrong, Ann Howard Jones, Jameson Marvin, Joe Miller, Katherine FitzGibbon, Edward Maclary, The Philadelphia Singers, Schola Cantorum Coralina, Ensemble Amarcord, and Magnificat Consort.
-Guests for 2015-2016 include Karen Kennedy and Helmuth Rilling.
+Recent guests include Judy Bowers, James Jordan, Simon Halsey, Darius Brubeck, Simon Carrington, Anton Armstrong, Ann Howard Jones, Jameson Marvin, Joe Miller, Katherine FitzGibbon, Edward Maclary, Karen Kennedy, Helmuth Rilling, The Philadelphia Singers, Schola Cantorum Coralina, Ensemble Amarcord, and Magnificat Consort.
+Guests for 2016-2017 include William Weinert.

 Temple hosts its annual ManChoir festival each spring semester, drawing hundreds of young singers from across the Mid-Atlantic region.
 This day-long festival includes rehearsals, master classes, sessions for teachers, and a final concert featuring the Temple University Concert Choir, special guest male choirs, and ManChoir.